6 tasty vegetarian dishes that will change your opinion of karela and lauki

 Salt and pepper to taste

-Add the chopped vegetables, corn flour, rice flour, baking powder to a mixing bowl.
+Add the chopped vegetables, flour, corn flour, rice flour, baking powder to a mixing bowl.
 Mix well.

 Make lemon-sized balls.
 Heat oil and gently slide the balls and fry on medium flame.